 Hand-tightened compression nuts for water supply lines always seem to need an extra turn with pliers.
 But a big part of the problem is low-quality supply lines.

-that has a metal nut or a reinforced plastic nut.
+Buy a supply line that has a metal nut or a reinforced plastic nut.

 If it were up to us, no manufacturer would be allowed to use cheap plastic compression nuts on supply lines.
 This question is one we hear often.
 In fact, one of our field editors just told us his toilet tale of woe.
 Hand-tightening caused a leak and pliers-tightening caused the compression nut to crack—days after he installed the supply line.
 The result was a small flood.